Early Australian female aviators: Margaret "Meg" Skelton (1903–unknown)

 Margaret Skelton, the daughter of a grazier of Inverell, New South Wales, was one of the six women pilots to escort Amy Johnson as she flew into Sydney, on her history making flight in 1930.
 After taking her licence in 1929, Skelton struggled to fulfil her ambition of flying to England during the years of the Great Depression, as she did not own a plane.
 She was no longer flying by 1953.

 Phyllis Arnott (1907–2002)

-Phyllis Rogers Arnott from Sydney, Australia, a member of the Arnott's biscuit manufacturing family, was the first Australian woman to take a commercial pilot's licence 'B' in 1931.
+Phyllis Rogers Arnott from Sydney, Australia, a member of the Arnott's biscuit manufacturing family, was the first Australian woman to take a commercial pilot's licence 'B' in 1931 after receiving training from the Aero Club of New South Wales.
 Her two brothers had a plane, and she wanted to keep up with them.
 She continued to fly, but did not make a living from it.
 By 1940 she had moved on to studying engines and she eventually moved away from flying.
 QANTAS named an A380 aircraft after her.